 Almost any kind of link sausage would be tasty in this recipe.
 Standard kielbasa or bratwurst is a good choice, but Italian sausage would also be great.
 I like to use Andouille or chorizo because they bring a spicy flavor of their own.

-How to Make Sausage and Bell Peppers in a Skillet
+How to Cook Sausage and Peppers in a Skillet

 The secret to this recipe is in lightly charring the veggies after the sausage has cooked.
 Talk about amazing!